hetjagani/hetjagani/README.md

 ## Hi there 👋, my name is Het Jagani

-I am a Information and Communication Technology (ICT) Engineer interested in Cloud Computing, Distributed Applications, DevOps and Software Development.
+I am a Computer Software Engineer specializing in Enterprise Software Technologies and interested in Cloud Computing, Distributed Applications, DevOps and Software Development.

 ![There are two ways of creating software.](https://raw.githubusercontent.com/hetjagani/hetjagani/master/apj.jpg)
 > Love Physics ⚛️ and Linux 🐧